cajuncoding/GraphQL.RepoDB/README.md

 ### Prior Release Notes:
 - Added full support for Offset Paging with RepoDB.
 - Optimized the RepoDB extensions Cursor paging algorithm to no longer require the TotalCount to safely determine HasNextPage & HasPreviousPage paging metadata; this helps optimize both Cursor Paging and Offset paging queries.
-- Added RepoDB support for of the new GraphQLParamsContext.IsTotalCountRequested property so that we now only compute the Count when actually requested.
+- Added RepoDB support for of the new graphqlParamsContext.IsTotalCountRequested property so that we now only compute the Count when actually requested.
 - Added full support for Offset Paging as well as CursorPaging with matching capabilities - including models, extension methods to convert from IEnumerable, etc.
    - Added examples in the StarWars Azure Functions project using in-memory processing (RepoDb implementation is not complete).
 - Added support to easily determine if TotalCount is selected (as it's a special case selection) to support potential performance optimizations within Resolver logic.
-   - `graphQLParamsContext.IsTotalCountRequested`
+   - `graphqlParamsContext.IsTotalCountRequested`
 - Added more Unit test coverage for Selections, and Paging implmentations
 - Generic facade for pre-processed results to safely bypass the HotChocolate out-of-the-box pipeline (IQueryable dependency) for Sorting & Paging; eliminatues redundant processing and possilby incorrect results from re-processing what has already been 'pre-processed'.
 - Supports encapsulated service/repository pattern whereby all data retrieval is owned in the same portable layer, and not dependent on HotChocolate internal procesing via IQueryable.
-- Provides abstraction facade with *GraphQL.PreProcessingExtensions* package that can be used for any micro-orm.
+- Provides abstraction facade with *graphql.PreProcessingExtensions* package that can be used for any micro-orm.
-- Implemented RepoDb on top of GraphQL.PreProcessingExtensions, as a great primary DB interface with helper classes for mapping Selections from GraphQL to DB layer: (GraphQL Schema names -> Model properties -> DB Column names).
+- Implemented RepoDb on top of graphql.PreProcessingExtensions, as a great primary DB interface with helper classes for mapping Selections from GraphQL to DB layer: (graphql Schema names -> Model properties -> DB Column names).
 - Supports abstracted facade for:
    - Projections of Selection (SELECT X, Fields) down to the Repository Layer and therefore down to the SQL Queries themselves via RepoDb -- works correctly with GraphQL Objects (classes), and now GraphQL Interfaces with query fragments (C# interfaces) too!
 And supports correct GraphQL Schema to Class property mapping.
    - Support for Sorting arguments down to the Repository/Service layer & into Sql queries via RepoDb -- with full GraphQL Schema to Class property mapping.